amrei-bp/PANKEGG/README.md

 ### Taxonomy

-The Taxonomy page allows you to explore the taxonomic composition of your dataset at any rank (such as phylum, class, order, etc.).
-Simply select the desired taxonomic level from the dropdown menu at the top of the page.
+The Taxonomy page allows you to explore the taxonomic composition of your dataset at any rank (such as phylum, class, order, etc.) by simply selecting the desired taxonomic level from the dropdown menu at the top of the page.
 The resulting table lists all taxons detected at that rank, alongside the number of bins classified under each taxon.

-The "unclassified" taxons are qualified in this table as their Rank letter followed by 2 underscore (e.g. S__).
+The "unclassified" taxons are qualified in this table as their rank letter followed by 2 underscore (e.g. S__).

 For each taxon, you have quick access buttons to:
 - View only the **bins** classified as this taxon,